tHeFinAlGoaT/Rbx-Flip-Sniper/README.md

 # Rbx-Flip-Sniper
 Made this for a friend because we coudln't find one online. <br/>
 I haven't tested this myself, but since the code is theoretically right and doesn't throw any kind of error i suppose it works. <br/>
-Feel free to test and lmk in the issues
+Feel free to test and lmk in the issues <br/>
+Consider this a Proof of Concept
 # Tutorial
 If you already have python installed, clone this repo with git clone https://github.com/tHeFinAlGoaT/Rbx-Flip-Sniper and do cd  Rbx-Flip-Sniper<br/>
 Then put your auth token in the token = ' ' variable. (inside the main.py file). <br/>